Francisco Fullana, Giulia Ott, Eldar Separayev /

 In 1923, the Belgian composer Eugène Ysaÿe (1858 – 1931) wrote six sonatas for solo violin (op.27), each dedicated to one of his friends and fellow violinists.
 Ysaÿe portrayed his colleagues, made fun of their idiosyncrasies.
 Sonata No.2, in four movements, was dedicated to Jacques Thibaud (1880 – 1953), who used always to start rehearsing by playing parts of J.S.
 Bach’s E major Partita (No.3, BWV 1006).
 Francisco Fullana played the first movement, “Obsession / Prélude” of that sonatas encore.
 This directly and repeatedly quotes the first bars of Bach’s Partita, and combines it with the “Dies irae” theme.

 Fullana appears to like fast tempo!
-He played that movement again at a very fast basic pace—but he used extensive, even extreme agogics throughout the piece, turning this into a real caricature—more than I have ever heard with this piece before.
+He played that movement again at a very fast basic pace.
+However, he used extensive, even extreme agogics throughout the piece.
+With this, he turned into a real caricature.
+More than I have ever heard with this music before.
 It was huge fun, and excellent entertainment: thanks a lot!

 Among the few concerto-like works by Claude Debussy (1862 – 1918), there are two movements for harp and string orchestra,